REGENERATIVE HAIR LOSS CLINIC & MUSCULOSKELETAL INJECTION THERAPY UK

 UNDERSTANDING HAIR LOSS

-Here at Dynamic Regenerative Medicine at our hair loss clinic in Birmingham, we have been treating in the field of hair restoration for many years and have provided very high levels of success using the best treatment modalities and utilising the most up-to-date scientific research.
-Our specialist treatments consist of effective hair loss treatments used in regenerative medicine like platelet rich plasma (PRP), autologous micrografting cell transplant and dutasteride mesotherapy.
+Here at Dynamic Regenerative Medicine at our hair loss clinic in Birmingham we have been treating in the field of hair restoration for many years and have provided very high levels of success using the best treatment modalities and utilising the most up-to-date scientific research.
+Our most popular specialist treatments consist of effective hair loss treatments used in regenerative medicine like platelet rich plasma (PRP), autologous micrografting cell transplant and dutasteride mesotherapy.

 There are more than 20 bioactive growth factors in PRP which bind to cell surface receptors and activate cell signalling pathways, resulting in increased stimulation of new healthy tissue.
-Here we aim to highlight the causes of hair loss and the efficacy and benefits of specialist regenerative treatments like autologous micrografting and PRP in the treatment of hair loss (androgenic alopecia, pattern baldness) and alopecia areata (AA).
+Here we aim to highlight the causes of hair loss and the efficacy and benefits of specialist regenerative treatments like autologous micrografting and PRP therapy in the treatment of hair loss (androgenic alopecia, pattern baldness) and alopecia areata (AA).

 It is now very well established that PRP treatment is a very successful treatment of hair loss, specifically hair folliculogenesis (hair follicle stimulation) and hair cycling.
 Growth factors bind to receptors of hair follicles to activate the various biological pathways, needed for hair growth success.
 Furthermore, many of these growth factors such as VEGF, EGF, hepatocyte growth factor, fibroblast growth factor, and IGF-1, have angiogenic (new blood vessel) potential and can increase blood vessels around hair follicles, ultimately providing more life nutrition.
 Our hair loss treatment in Birmingham and Solihull has consisted primarily of regenerative treatments to stimulate hair follicles biologically, along with complementary treatments like minoxidil and finasteride.